Hudson's Bay Co. (Hbc) A Case Study in Ethical Sourcing

 Risk management was a main driver for Hbc to formalize their ethical sourcing efforts into a Social Compliance Program.
 Although Hbc had created their Code of Vendor Conduct in 1998, when confronted with media attention probing the working conditions in some of the vendors they used, the company found it difficult to prove that their standards were being upheld in the manufacture of their products, since they had no process for monitoring or documenting supplier conformance with their standards.
 To address the risk of damage to the company’s reputation and brand, Hbc shareholders called upon management to adhere to ILO labour standards, and to report annually on supplier compliance.
 As a result of this desire to manage reputational risk and satisfy shareholder concerns, they developed a Social Compliance Program to communicate the expectations of their CVC to suppliers, and to establish a framework for compliance monitoring and reporting.

-Demonstrates Alignment with Organizational Goals & Values
+Demonstrates Alignment with Organizational Goals and Values

 Another main driver of Hbc’s Social Compliance Program (SCP) is to bring their purchasing in line with organizational goals and values.
 The SCP not only helps improve Hbc’s transparency and accountability to their internal and external stakeholders, it also ensures that Hbc plays a role in improving workplace conditions.
 Further, it allows Hbc to work with vendors to help advance more sustainable business operations.